Who does the One Hope United Duck Derby benefit?

 When and where is the One Hope United Duck Derby and what does it cost?

-The One Hope United Duck Derby will take place on November 6, 2021 at Aquatica Orlando.
-A total of 5,000 ducks will be launched at approximately 8:30 a.m.
+The One Hope United Duck Derby will take place on October 15, 2022 at Aquatica Orlando.
 The first 3 ducks through the finish line will win some amazing prizes.

 How will I know if my duck wins?

 One Hope United will contact you using the information you provided with your duck adoption.
 You do not need to be present to win.